Get all the templates, right in your inbox!

 Always be wary of asking your community for gifts too frequently.
 One strategy to minimize the risk of over-asking for contributions is to switch off between fundraising groups.
 For example, in February you might send letters to older congregants asking for Valentine’s Day-related contributions, while in June you could contact parents of children in your church and ask for a gift to celebrate their kids’ summer vacation.

-Animal Rescue Donation Letter Template
+Animal Rescue Fundraising Letter

 In your letter, show supporters how their contributions will benefit specific animals.
 Personify the pets that you rescue and illustrate for your readers the massive impact they can make in an animal’s life if they decide to donate.
 In your letter, consider sharing an image of real-life animals saved by your rescue.
-Include a caption with their name and age as an added way to pull at your supporters’ heartstrings.
+Include a caption with the pet’s name and age as an added way to pull at your supporters’ heartstrings.
 After they donate, send a thank-you letter with a follow up on these pets to emphasize the impact of their donation.

 Your animal rescue should also send tailored letters to different groups in your community.
 These could include individuals who adopted pets from your rescue, volunteers, or helpful members of the community who have dropped off lost or stray animals at your shelter.

-Auction Item Donation Request Template
+Auction Item Request Letter

 Auctions are great opportunities to raise significant funds for your organization, but procuring auction items can be tricky.
-Your goal should be to procure items that will be appealing and will encourage your attendees to bid.
+Your goal should be to procure items that are appealing and will encourage your attendees to bid.
 Be sure to share the types of auction items or experiences you’re looking for so donors understand what you need.

 How to Write a Fundraising Email